ArnoStar/SillyCord/README.md

 ![The confirmation page](./docs/images/Capture3.PNG)
 ![The confirmation email](./docs/images/Capture4.PNG)

-After you confirmed you should be automatically loged in.
+After you confirmed you should be automatically logged in.

 ![The main page](./docs/images/Capture5.PNG)